-- 1st Warning: electronic device kept in the office for the remainder of the day and parent contact made - 2nd 5 days NO phone.
-Must check the phone into the office before school - 3rd 10 days NO phone.
-Must check the phone into the office before school - 11.
-Explosive Devices-Use or Possession of: Possession or use of any explosive device is divided into two categories: - A. Class I Explosive Device Is defined as the possession or use of fireworks or incendiary devices on School District property which are otherwise legal to possess. - > Possession - 1st Conference to 2 days OSS - 2^{nd} 3-5 days OSS

-Use or Attempted Use

-- 1st 5-10 days OSS, possible extended suspension. - 2nd 10 days OSS with recommendation for extended suspension or expulsion - B. Class II Explosive Device Is defined as the possession or use of explosives, incendiary devices, bombs or similar devices; or possession of materials to manufacture such devices in whole or in part; or possession of instructions or directions for the manufacture of such devices or other explosive devices.
-(School Resource Officer must write a Police Report for Class II) - 1st 10 days OSS with recommendation for extended suspension - 12.
+- 1st Warning: electronic device kept in the office for the remainder of the day and parent contact made - 2nd Electronic device kept in the office until parent pickup - 3rd 3 hours of ASD and parent pickup - 4th 1 day ISS 5 days OSS and parent pickup - 11.
+Explosive Devices-Use or Possession of: Possession or use of any explosive device is divided into two categories: - A. Class I Explosive Device Is defined as the possession or use of fireworks or incendiary devices on School District property which are otherwise legal to possess. - Possession - 1st Conference to 2 days OSS - 2nd 3-5 days OSS - Use or Attempted Use - 1st 5-10 days OSS, possible extended suspension. - 2nd 10 days OSS with recommendation for extended suspension or expulsion - B. Class II Explosive Device Is defined as the possession or use of explosives, incendiary devices, bombs or similar devices; or possession of materials to manufacture such devices in whole or in part; or possession of instructions or directions for the manufacture of such devices or other explosive devices.
+(School Resource Officer must write a Police Report for Class II) - 1st 10 days OSS with recommendation for extended suspension 12.
 Extortion Is defined as gaining or attempting to gain something of value from another by compulsion, by actual force, or by threats which place the person in fear.